WPP Marketing Communications vs. Galera

 Arguments of the Petitioners

-- Galera was a corporate officer (Vice-President) from the beginning of her term until her removal, not a regular employee; therefore, the controversy was an intra-corporate dispute cognizable by the Regional Trial Court, not the Labor Arbiter or NLRC.
+- Galera is a corporate officer (Vice-President), not a mere employee; her removal is an intra-corporate dispute under PD 902-A, cognizable by the RTC, not the NLRC.

-- Assuming the Court of Appeals correctly ruled that the NLRC has jurisdiction, the case should have been remanded to the Labor Arbiter for reception of evidence on the merits.
+- Assuming the CA correctly ruled on jurisdiction, the case should be remanded to the Labor Arbiter for reception of evidence on the merits because the NLRC decided the case only on jurisdiction without hearing evidence on the dismissal itself.

 Arguments of the Respondents